warriorgraph/airbrake-docs/jekyll/_docs/integrations/pivotal-tracker.md

 -  Creates comments on the Airbrake error for new activity on Pivotal Tracker
 -  When a story is delivered in Pivotal Tracker the Airbrake errors is marked as resolved
 -  You can manually pull errors from Pivotal Tracker
+-  Allows for WebHook updates stored as Airbrake error comments.
+When a Pivotal Tracker story is closed, its corresponding Airbrake error will be resolved.

 ## Configuring the Pivotal Tracker integration